galenmaly/lighterpack/README.md

 ===========
 LighterPack is a website to track the gear you take on adventures.
 It is still in Beta.

 LighterPack is built on a node.js/jQuery/vanillaJS/mongo stack.
-There are not yet full instructions on how to get LighterPack up and running on your own box.

 How to run Lighterpack
 ===========